berserkware/waffleweb/docs/Getting-Started/Basics.rst

 WaffleApp only needs to take one variable for now: the name of your app.
 The name of your app is for some functions to identify your app.

-To register your app all you need to do is add 'app.yourApp' to your project's app list. your project.py should now look as so.
+To register your app, all you need to do is add 'app.yourApp' to your project's app list. your project.py should now look as so.
+Remember the last part of the app string should NOT be the ``appName`` of your app.
+It should be the variable of your ``WaffleApp``.

 ``project.py:``